chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Table of Contents

-## Installing prerequisite libraries
+## Installing prerequisite packages

-In this tutorial we'll be using dplyr and purrr for joining and reducing
+In this tutorial we'll be using dplyr and purrr from the popular tidyverse collection of packages

 ```R
 install.packages(c("dplyr", "purrr"))